Catholics Affirm Sola Scriptura

 video,

-the only way out of their contradictions is to assert their,
+the only way out of their contradictions is to assert their own,

 teachings.”

-undermines the claim that Protestants follow strict Sola
+undermines the claim that Protestants follow strict sola scriptura while

 Catholics add unbiblical, “traditions of men.”